KevTango/KevTango/README.md

 ### Hey there! :wave:

 I'm currently learning new things, and trying out new hobbies!
-I don't code much but check out my LinkedIn down below.
+I don't code much but check out my personal website or LinkedIn down below.

 <p align='center'>
  <a href="https://www.linkedin.com/in/kevintangnzl">